 Electrical Engineering Bachelor's Degree

-Electrical engineers defined the 20th century with society-transforming technologies like universal electric power, telecommunications, radio and television, electronic surveillance, medical imaging, computers, and the Internet.
+Electrical engineers defined the 20th century with society-transforming technologies.
+They gave us universal electric power, telecommunications, radio, and television.
+We have access to electronic surveillance, medical imaging, computers, and the Internet.

-Michigan Tech will prepare you to make your own contributions to the 21st century—in technological areas we can only begin to imagine.
-As an electrical engineering student, take advantage of some of the best opportunities in the nation for laboratory-based learning, sustainability, real-world design, and engineering entrepreneurship.
+Michigan Tech will prepare you to make your own contributions to the 21st century.
+Shape the technological areas we can only begin to imagine.
+Take advantage of some of the best opportunities in the nation as an electrical engineering student.
+We provide laboratory-based learning, sustainability, real-world design, and engineering entrepreneurship.

 Electrical Engineering Concentrations

 Electrical engineering majors can choose the general pathway or concentrate in various areas.
-You could choose to specialize in devising ways to efficiently take energy from turbines, fuel cells, or hydroelectric plants and transfer it to homes and businesses.
-You could develop sensors to detect IEDs—improvised explosive devices—saving thousands of lives.
-You could design autonomous vehicles, hybrid electric vehicles or smart electronic devices.
+Specialize in extracting energy from turbines, fuel cells, or hydroelectric plants.
+Devise energy transfer systems to homes and businesses.
+Develop sensors to detect IEDs—improvised explosive devices—saving thousands of lives.
+Design autonomous vehicles, hybrid electric vehicles, or smart electronic devices.

 Electric Power Engineering Concentration